shakeel-faiz/FF/10Oct-02/05-cs-color.md

 ## What is a CS file?

-A .CS file is a specific file format associated with ColorSchemer Studio, a software application designed for creating color palettes.
+A .CS file is a specific file format associated with **ColorSchemer Studio**, a software application designed for creating color palettes.
 This tool is commonly used in web design, magazine layout, home decoration, and other creative endeavors where color plays a significant role.
 When you work with ColorSchemer Studio, it allows you to generate and store your custom color schemes.

 ## ColorSchemer Studio